ericwq/golangIDE/shared-gopls-daemon.md

 gopls will start two daemon process.

 ## Verify
-force coc.nvim to use the ```/tmp/``` directory for TMPDIR is the easiest way to verify the analysis. the procedure is very brute (sorry coc.nvim guys) while the result is what we anticipated,see bellow.
+force coc.nvim to use the ```/tmp/``` directory for TMPDIR is the easiest way to verify the analysis. the modification procedure is too brute to show here (sorry coc.nvim guys). while the result is what we expected, see bellow.
 ```
 Mem: 1469560K used, 4623752K free, 708K shrd, 89236K buff, 582528K cached
 CPU:   0% usr   0% sys   0% nic  98% idle   0% io   0% irq   0% sirq